ricalo/blog/_posts/2019-03-16-install-powerline-ubuntu.md

 ---

 Powerline is a text-based tool that provides useful information in a variety of contexts.
-The following screencast shows Powerline displaying information about a Git repository:
+The following demo shows Powerline displaying information about a Git repository:

 <asciinema-player